-- Right Behind Me: In the bridal chamber, Peach keeps fending off the Koopas attending to her, insisting that she will not "a maniacal fiend" like Bowser.
+- Right Behind Me: In the bridal chamber, Toadstool keeps fending off the Koopas attending to her, insisting that she will not a "maniacal fiend" like Bowser.
 The Koopa King is standing the doorway, looking genuinely pained at the accusation.

 - Royals Who Actually Do Something: Rather than sit idly by and wait for Mario to recover from petrification, the Princess does a high dive out her window and chases Bowser back into his own pipe!